papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ### Commands

-Commands allow interaction with the nodes, with the ability to run pre-defined commands or an arbitrary command in the node.
+Commands allow interaction with the nodes and can run pre-defined commands or an arbitrary command in the node.

 | Syntax                                             | Description                                                                                                                                          |
 | -------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |